leporel/DaruBot/README.md

 ## Development instructions

+### Contribution
+Make a new branch from dev branch
-When new feature added or bug fixed, bump it in `VERSION` file `CHANGELOG.md` contains only new features
+When new feature added or bug fixed, bump it in `VERSION` file.

-### Gitflow
-1. New branch from dev
-1. Merge Requests -> dev
-1. dev -> release
-1. stable release -> master
+`CHANGELOG.md` contains only new features.